avsa242/ssd1331-spin/README.md

 ## Compiler Compatibility

 * P1/SPIN1: OpenSpin (tested with 1.00.81)
-* P2/SPIN2: FastSpin (tested with 4.2.3-beta)
+* P2/SPIN2: FastSpin (tested with 4.2.5-beta)
 * ~~BST~~ (incompatible - no preprocessor)
 * ~~Propeller Tool~~ (incompatible - no preprocessor)
 * ~~PNut~~ (incompatible - no preprocessor)

 ## Limitations

-* Very early development - may malfunction or outright fail to build
-* Some hardware abstraction methods still need some better/more intuitive parameters
-* Bitmap transfer is currently fixed to full frame transfer, starting at coords 0, 0
-* No scrolling support
+* No hardware-accelerated scrolling support
+* P2/SPIN2: Because of the way the smart-pin SPI engine works, the I/O pin connection is limited to MOSI being SCK_PIN+1

 ## TODO

-- [ ] Documentation
-- [x] Bitmap transfer
-- [ ] Scrolling
-- [ ] Size optimization
+- [ ] Hardware-accelerated scrolling
-- [ ] Re-write the demo such that each routine runs for a set time period, and implement benchmarking for that period of time